Giuliani becomes aggressive new face of Trump legal team

 NEW YORK (AP) — Rudy Giuliani, once known as “America’s Mayor” and hailed for helping unite a wounded city after Sept.
-11, has become the in-your-face face of President Donald Trump’s aggressive new legal team.
+11, has become the aggressive face of President Donald Trump’s forceful new legal team.

 Giuliani, who is bonded with the president by a particular brand of New York bravado, has escalated Trump’s attacks on the Department of Justice, pushed for strict limits on special counsel Robert Mueller’s Russia probe and upended White House legal strategy.
 Giuliani and Trump cut out senior West Wing aides this week as they hashed out plans to combat what they see as an existential threat to the presidency.